Bringing Cremated Ashes on Board / Burial at Sea

 - Depending on the ship’s itinerary, a time and location will be coordinated based on the guest’s suggestions and operation requirements.

-- The ceremony must be performed beyond twelve nautical miles from land and any restricted areas noted on the nautical charts and notices to mariners.
+- The procedure must be performed beyond twelve nautical miles from land and any restricted areas noted on the nautical charts and notices to mariners.

-- Once the date and time are finalized, Guest Services will notify the family of the scheduled ceremony.
+- Once the date and time are finalized, Guest Services will notify the family of the scheduled procedure.

 - The family will be taken to the area by EOSO and/or a Security Officer.